rack/rack-attack/README.md

 ## Installation

-Add `rack-attack` to your Gemfile or run
+Add "rack-attack" to your Gemfile or run

     gem install rack-attack

-Tell your app to use the `Rack::Attack` middleware.
+Tell your app to use the Rack::Attack middleware.
 For Rails 3 apps:

     # In config/application.rb
     config.middleware.use Rack::Attack

 Or in your `config.ru`:

     use Rack::Attack

 Optionally configure the cache store for throttling:

     Rack::Attack.cache.store = my_cache_store # defaults to Rails.cache

 Note that `Rack::Attack.cache` is only used for throttling, not blacklisting & whitelisting.

 ## How it works

 The Rack::Attack middleware examines each request against *whitelists*, *blacklists*, and *throttles* that you define.
-By default, there are no whitelists, blacklists, or throttles.
+There are none by default.

  * If the request matches any whitelist, the request is allowed.
 Blacklists and throttles are not checked.
  * If the request matches any blacklist, the request is blocked.
 Throttles are not checked.